Introduction of no-fault divorce

 We do not yet know when the Bill will become law – or when the new system will actually come into effect.
 The timetable may depend, in part, upon the outcome of the current political uncertainties and whether or not they give rise to an early election, but the bill appears to have cross-party support and so should, eventually, become law.

 It appears that, at long last, divorcing couples will not now have to prove one of them is to blame, nor can anyone insist that their spouse remains married against their will.

 We're here for you

-We have specialist family lawyers to advise on all aspects of relationship breakdown.
+We have experienced, professional and sympathetic family lawyers who can advise you on all aspects of relationship breakdown.
 This includes divorce, separation and the resolution of financial and children matters.
 For more information, please contact our Family Law Team who would be happy to advise you.

 Are you considering getting a divorce?
 Download our free guide and find out the six key decisions you need to make.